Grigory Yavlinsky: Activities during the Yeltsin administration (1993–2000)

-Political activities during Putin's first and second presidential terms.
-2000-2008
+Activities under Putin's first and second administrations (2000–2008)

 Under the Putin presidency, Yavlinsky remained an active opponent of any military solution to the problems in Chechnya.
 In 2002, he took part in the negotiations with the Chechen terrorists during the Moscow theatre hostage crisis and was praised by President Vladimir Putin for his role in the standoff.
 His party also campaigned against imports of radioactive waste into Russia, thereby building a crucial alliance with environmental NGOs, as well as with human rights organisations, labour unions, women associations, and ethnic minority groups.
 He was also an uncompromising critic of the government reforms under Putin of the housing and utilities sector and the energy sector.
 On a number of occasions the Yabloko faction in the State Duma initiated petitioning campaigns for the resignation of the government.

 Yavlinsky has had difficult relations with the authorities both under Yeltsin and under Putin.
 While supporting Putin's early foreign policies of developing closer ties to the United States, he remained critical of domestic policies, in particular the arrest of Mikhail Khodorkovsky in the fall of 2003.
 He became even more outspoken about the assault on democratic freedoms in Russia and insisted that Putin's policies represented a direct continuation of Yeltsin's policies.

 In the 2003 elections to the Duma, Yabloko failed to cross the 5% threshold of Duma representation.
 Yavlinsky later recalled that Putin had telephoned him early on election night to congratulate him, apparently believing – or pretending to believe – that Yabloko had succeeded in gaining representation.

 Yavlinsky refused to run for president in 2004, claiming that Putin had rigged the elections to the point of making them meaningless.

 After the Yabloko Party failed again to secure representation in the 2007 Russian legislative election, there was some possibility that Yavlinsky might run again for presidency in 2008.
 However, Yabloko and Yavlinsky himself supported the longshot and largely symbolic candidacy of émigré dissident Vladimir Bukovsky who in the end failed to clear legal obstacles to his registration.

 On 22 June 2008, Yavlinsky stepped down as party leader at Yabloko's 15th congress, proposing in his place the candidacy of Moscow City Duma deputy Sergey Mitrokhin who was elected as the new party chairman.
 Yavlinsky remained a member of Yabloko's Political Committee (elected there with the largest number of votes) and a regular spokesman for the party, particularly in local election campaigns.